kangze001/KATF/README.md

 ## Datasets

-We will publicly release our self-simulated **Bot Traffic Dataset** after the paper is published.
+We will publicly release our self-simulated Bot Traffic Dataset after the paper is published.
+In addition, we will also make the script programs used to simulate the bot traffic publicly available.

 ## Experiments